linkstrifer/react-sapient-test/README.md

 There is a linter error, something about `jsx-a11y/href-no-hash`, no idea what is that so i can't fix it

+## Git branching

+There are two versions of the test, one with redux and one without it, you can find those on `react-redux` and `react-only` branches

 ## Limitations

 I made a mistake and this only works with node >= 6 because i used create-react-app